- Download our Moving to Argentina Guide (PDF)

 Employers are responsible for dealing with the relevant paperwork regarding taxes for their employees and usually make a single payment at the end of the year.

 Self-employed individuals pay their taxes to the local tax office every month.
-There are various allowances and deductions that can be taken into account; such as those for dependents, life insurance and funeral expenses.
+There are various allowances and deductions that can be taken into account, such as those for dependants, life insurance and funeral expenses.

-Many people in Argentina 'work in the black', meaning illegally, in order to avoid paying their taxes.
-Employment taxes imposed on an employer are crippling, and expats may be surprised to find that it is common for even businessmen to go the ‘black’ route.
+Many people in Argentina work ‘in the black’, meaning illegally, to avoid paying their taxes.
+Employment taxes imposed on an employer are crippling, and you may be surprised to find that it is common for even businessmen to go the ‘black’ route.

 Are you an expat living in Argentina?